26 Free Things to Do in Lake Tahoe in Summer & Winter

 Spooner Summit Snow Play Area

-Another place to visit for a free snow play in Lake Tahoe is the Spooner Summit Snow Play area.
+Another place to visit for free snow play in Lake Tahoe is the Spooner Summit Snow Play area.

 People come here for sledding and snow tubing.